DebugManager/ImageToTextAdmin/README.md

-# ImageToTextAdmin

-Checkout on the MASTER branch
+# ImageToTextAdmin on MASTER branch